Necrozmalabs/orl_docs/src/content/docs/labs/quantum-lab.md

 ---
 title: Quantum Lab
-description: Perform high-accuracy quantum communication and cryptography experiments, supported by View Research Assistant.
+description: Build and simulate quantum error correction codes and hardware-level experiments using natural language with View Research Assistant.
 ---

-The **Quantum Laboratory** in the Open Research Laboratory enables users to perform high-accuracy experiments in the quantum field.
-It focuses on **quantum communication** and **quantum cryptography**, allowing researchers and students to create, modify, and test Quantum Key Distribution (QKD) protocols over simulated networks.
+The **Quantum Laboratory** in the Open Research Laboratory empowers users to explore cutting-edge quantum computing concepts.
+It is designed to support high-accuracy experimentation in **quantum error correction**, **custom code development**, and **quantum hardware integration**.

 All components in the Quantum Lab have a **credit cost of 8**.

-This lab is fully supported by the **View Research Assistant**, which allows users to interact with the lab via natural language.
-Simply describe the component or experiment you want to add, and View will handle the rest.
+This lab is fully integrated with the **View Research Assistant**, allowing you to build, modify, and simulate quantum experiments simply by describing your intent in natural language.
+From stabilizer codes to surface codes to hardware-level circuit designs — View handles the technical details.

 ---

 ### Usage Guide

 1. **Enter the Lab:** Open the Quantum Lab through the Open Research Laboratory interface.
-2. **Use View Research Assistant:** Speak or type what you want to build.
+2. **Use View Research Assistant:** Describe your experiment or code.
 For example:
-   - *"Add a Weak Coherent Pulse Laser and connect it to a Polarization Encoder."*
+   - *"Create a 7-qubit Steane code and simulate a phase-flip error."*
-   - *"Simulate a BB84 protocol using a quantum channel and photon detector."*
+   - *"Connect a quantum chip with three logical qubits using surface code architecture."*
-3. **Modify Components:** You can update angles, pulse rates, or any parameter by describing your changes to View.
+3. **Modify or Customize:** Update code parameters, gate sequences, noise models, or hardware mappings just by describing the changes to View.
-4. **Run the Experiment:** Once your setup is complete, initiate the simulation.
-The lab will compute results using high-accuracy quantum simulation libraries.
+4. **Run the Simulation:** Initiate the quantum experiment.
+The lab runs your design using advanced quantum simulators.
-5. **Review Output:** Visualizations, measurements, and key generation results will be provided in the output panel.
+5. **View Results:** Outputs include logical error rates, stabilizer measurements, decoding outcomes, and circuit visualizations.

-No manual coding is required to add components or run experiments—just describe your intent, and View will configure the lab accordingly.
+No coding is needed — just describe your idea, and View will convert it into a working simulation.

 ---

 ### Disclaimer

-This laboratory is intended for **educational and experimental purposes only**.
-While it offers high-accuracy quantum simulations, real-world results may differ depending on your location, device, and environmental conditions.
+This lab is for **educational and research use only**.
+While the simulations are high-accuracy, they are still virtual and may not exactly match real-world quantum hardware behavior.

-By using this lab, you acknowledge that the simulations are **virtual approximations**.
-Results should be independently validated before applying them in real-world systems.
-The platform creators are **not responsible** for any consequences resulting from its use.
+By using this lab, you acknowledge that all outputs are **simulated approximations**.
+Real hardware implementations may yield different results.
+The creators of this platform are **not liable** for any decisions or consequences arising from its usage.

 ---

-### Available Components
+### Supported Research Areas

-> Note: The list of components shown in these tutorials may be outdated, as new components are added regularly.
+> Note: This list may not include the most recent updates, as new components are added regularly.

-#### Weak Coherent Pulse Laser
-Generates weak coherent pulses for quantum key distribution.

-#### Entangled Photon Source
-Produces pairs of entangled photons used in QKD protocols like E91.

-#### Polarization Encoder (Alice)
-Encodes polarization states (H/V or ±45°) onto photons based on key bits.

-#### Polarization Decoder (Bob)
-Measures polarization states to recover key bits using a chosen basis.

-#### Beam Splitter
-Splits or combines quantum signals based on polarization or path.

-#### Phase Modulator
-Applies a phase shift to photons, enabling phase-based encoding schemes like DPS-QKD.

-#### Quantum Channel
-Simulates the transmission of quantum states through a lossy or noisy fiber or free-space medium.

-#### Classical Authenticated Channel
-Used to publicly compare basis choices and perform error correction/reconciliation.

-#### Single Photon Detector
-Detects single photons and measures their quantum state.

-#### Bell State Analyzer
-Performs joint measurements in the Bell basis for protocols like entanglement-based QKD.

-#### Error Correction Module
+#### Quantum Error Correction (QEC)
-Implements classical error correction over the raw key.

-#### Privacy Amplification Module
-Compresses the corrected key to remove potential eavesdropper information.

-#### Decoy State Generator
-Randomly varies pulse intensity to detect photon-number splitting attacks.

-#### Quantum Random Number Generator
-Generates truly random bits from quantum processes for key generation.
+Design and simulate QEC codes like surface codes, Steane codes, and repetition codes.
+Analyze their behavior under noise and perform logical error analysis.

+#### Custom Code Creation
+Develop your own quantum codes from scratch — define logical qubits, stabilizers, and decoding methods with full flexibility.

-#### Time-bin Encoder
+#### Code Modification
-Encodes quantum information using photon arrival times in separate time bins.

-#### Quantum Key Storage
-Stores the generated secure key after reconciliation and amplification.
+Edit and improve existing QEC frameworks, modify decoding strategies, or adjust gate configurations and error models.